One guidance counselor’s tips for helping students write engaging, effective college essays

 Read aloud and proof repeatedly

 Seniors should proofread their essays carefully — never trust spell check with this job!
-I recommend students read their text out loud, the old-fashioned way, to catch errors (for example, missing commas!) and assess for flow and awkward phrasing.
+I recommend students read their text out loud to catch errors (for example, missing commas!) and assess for flow and awkward phrasing.
 Reading a piece out loud immediately highlights weak and clunky writing.
 Final drafts should also include vivid images that allow readers to see, hear and imagine the situation or action.